zsparal/api-documentation/source/reference/v2/subscriptions-api/list-all-subscriptions.rst

    :organization_access_tokens: true
    :oauth: true

+Retrieve all subscriptions, ordered from newest to oldest.
-Retrieve all subscriptions created with the current website profile or merchant, ordered from newest to oldest.
+By using an API key all the subscriptions created with the current website profile will be returned.
+In the case of an OAuth Access Token relies the website profile on the ``profileId`` field.
+All subscriptions of the merchant will be returned if you do not provide it.

 Parameters
 ----------